88-degrees/Book-of-Changes/appendix02s2.md

 4. 'He has (just) entered into the left side of the belly (of the dark land):' -- he is still able to carry out the idea in his (inner) mind.

-5. 'With the firm correctness of the count of Kî,' his brightness could not be (quite) extinguished.
+5. 'With the firm correctness of the count of [Qì](https://en.wiktionary.org/wiki/气),' his brightness could not be (quite) extinguished.

 6. 'He had at first ascended to (the top of) the sky:' -- he might have enlightened the four quarters